 Then 3 days 40W LED light source needs total power = 320Wh * (3 + 1) days = 1280Wh

 Then lithium battery capacity = work (W) / voltage (U) = 1280Wh/11.1V = 115AH

-Through the calculation of solar street lamp battery capacity, the next time we buy solar street lamps, we can better identify whether the manufacturers deceive us, so as to buy a good price, more suitable for our products.
+Through the calculation of solar street light battery capacity, the next time we buy solar street lights, we can better identify whether the manufacturers deceive us, so as to buy a good price, more suitable for our products.

 Clodesun has 10 years of experience in producing solar and LED lighting, making our design perfectly adapted to the market’s needs.
 Clodesun is passionate about solar streetlights and loves sharing our knowledge with the world.